 It is human nature to jump right into a project without spending the necessary preparation time to ensure success.
 They say that 80% of the effort painting a room is preparation (laying the tarps, cleaning the walls, taping the trim, etc.).
 This is also the case when developing dashboards.
 If you don’t properly storyboard the dashboards you hope to create and instead simply start clicking away in the dashboard software, you will inevitably run into road blocks and discover that the way you are building the dashboard will not work.
 You would then have to backtrack and try again.
 This process could repeat itself many times over.

 By gathering the dashboard stakeholders and sitting in front of a whiteboard, you can map out the dashboard design and sequence of events the user will experience.
-If done properly, when the time comes to build the dashboard program in the dashboard creation software, you will have a clear set of “instructions” for how to proceed.
+If done properly, when the time comes to build the dashboards in the dashboard application, you will have a clear set of “instructions” for how to proceed.
 This should be the easiest (and most fun!) part of the dashboard project.

 In an upcoming blog post I will outline the steps for storyboarding a dashboard.
 Start laying out the tarps!